 Kovacs was also quite funny in the handful of movies he appeared in.

-Then in the 1950's - early 1960's and now, Ernie remains the unequalled jedi master of the "orthicon tube".
+Then, in the 1950's - early 1960's and now, Ernie remains the unequalled jedi master of the "orthicon tube".
+No one has even come close.

 These micro-musicals were in Ernie's last series of eight specials for ABC, produced in 1961.
 His co-stars include the aforementioned Bobby Lauher and Jolene Brand, along with Joe Mikolas and Maggi Brown: comedy heroes all.